Process-Based Restoration from Ridgeline to Reef

 - LTPBR of Riverscapes: Pocket Manual

-- Swift Water Design, particularly Think Like a Beaver
+- Swift Water Design and Think Like a Beaver

 - CalPBR Network